pittmo/wifi-setup/README.md

   and connect to the Internet using the credentials the user provided.

 The code is Linux-specific, depends on systemd, and has so far only been tested on a Raspberry Pi 3.
-It requires hostapd and udhcpd to be installed and properly configured.
+It requires hostapd and dnsmasq to be installed and properly configured.
 Here are the steps I followed to configure and run this server.